-There are some parcels of publicly-owned land in residential areas. (see Section 3.4 Internal Streets and Roadways) Any sale of public land would be considered only after analysis and determination that such sale would be consistent with the Town's Policy for Sale of Surplus Parcels and in accordance with the requirements of State law regarding such disposition of surplus property.
+There are some parcels of publicly-owned land in residential areas. (see Section 3.4 Internal Streets and Roadways).
+Any sale of public land would be considered only after analysis and determination that such sale would be consistent with the Town's Policy for Sale of Surplus Parcels and in accordance with the requirements of State law regarding such disposition of surplus property.
 In those rare cases, these parcels may be considered for sale.
+HPCsuggests there should be some discussion of porches on Town land issue with both the easement and the sale solution.
+Peter volunteered to write 2-3 sentences covering this.

-- Review identified lots on a case-by-case basis.
+• Review identified lots on a case-by-case basis.
 Determine their potential need by the Town and whether sale would be consistent with the Town's Policy and requirements of State law for sale of surplus parcels.
-Such sales would only be authorized after enactment of an ordinance to ensure public notice and an opportunity for input during a public hearing. - 1.4 Creation of New "Industrial Services" Zone and "Service Zone" upon Expansion of Municipal Boundary in the Area of Humpback Bridge and Industrial Parcels
+Such sales would only be authorized after enactment of an ordinance to ensure public notice and an opportunity for input during a public hearing.

+1.4 Creation of New "Industrial Services" Zone and "Service Zone" upon Expansion of Municipal Boundary in the Area of Humpback Bridge and Industrial Parcels

 The Municipal Growth and Boundary Enhancements element of this Plan, Section 2.2(1) refers to potential expansion of the boundary of the Town to include that property described as "Area 3: Industrial Parcels West of Humpback Bridge."
-These are the industrial parcels located east of the City of Gaithersburg limits and west of the humpback bridge, along the railroad tracks.
+These are the industrial parcels located east of the grain elevators that are part of the City of Gaithersburg limits and west of the County controlled humpback bridge, along the railroad tracks.
+Historically these buildings were developed to provide commercial services and siding access to the railroad.
 Also included in the Municipal Growth and Boundary Enhancements element of this plan, in the same discussion of "Area 3", are the railroad tracks and Washington Grove passenger shelter that lie east of the humpback bridge.
 Finally, the same element includes a discussion of "Area 4: Roberts Oxygen and Adjacent Storage."